 Bendy and Soft

 The heading pretty much says it all: the Cadet is soft and bends a lot.
-In fact, the Cadet is the most flexible dual-density toy I’ve yet laid my hands on.
-Actually, as far as its firmness is concerned, the toy feels reasonably penis-like3 in hand, besides the fact that its shaft is much smoother (and stickier) than skin.
+In fact, the Cadet is the most flexible dual-density dildo I’ve yet laid my hands on.
+Actually, as far as its firmness is concerned, the toy feels reasonably penis-like2 in hand, besides the fact that its shaft is much smoother (and stickier) than skin.

-The best thing about the Cadet Vibrating, in my genitals’ opinion, is the glans, because of the cut-like lines in the head.
-I appreciate this small amount of texture in contrast with the rest of the toy, which is incredibly smooth and slick.5 Part of my problem here may be that I’ve fallen in love with heavily textured toys lately, like the Rivetor (my review here).
+The best thing about the Cadet Vibrating, in my genitals’ opinion, is the toy’s head, because of the cut-like lines.
+I appreciate this small amount of texture in contrast with the rest of the toy, which is incredibly smooth and slick.4 Part of my problem here may be that I’ve fallen in love with heavily textured toys lately, like the Rivetor (my review here).

 The outer layer of silicone is extremely sticky to the touch, more so than any other dual-density toy I’ve felt.
 Interestingly, though, when I give it a nice drizzle of lube, the shaft feels almost like it has a gloss finish: it’s so smooth, and it glides along with very little friction.
-As someone who prefers draggier matte-finish toys, I also found this quality disappointing.
+Since I personally prefer draggier matte-finish toys, I this also wasn’t my thing for vaginal use.
+However, I do like slicker toys for anal, and I’m working my way toward being able to test the Cadet Vibrating in my butt.
+I think it’s better suited for anal play than vaginal, honestly.

 My review may have seemed like one complaint after another about the Cadet Vibrating, but I really do believe it’s a high-quality toy—just one that happens to be the exact opposite of my personal preferences.
-(Remember, I’m one of about three toy users on planet Earth who aren’t big fans of VixSkin!)
-I definitely would recommend the Cadet Vibrating to anyone who likes their dildos to be soft (but not floppy), smooth, and average-sized, especially if the person is looking for a vibrating dildo.
+(Remember, I’m one of about three toy users on planet Earth who aren’t in love with VixSkin!)
+Still, I definitely would recommend the Cadet Vibrating to anyone who likes their dildos to be soft (but not floppy), slick, and average-sized, especially if the person is looking for a vibrating dildo.

-I’d like to thank Good Vibrations for sending me this toy in exchange for my honest (and sadly, critical) review!
+I’d like to thank Good Vibrations for sending me this toy in exchange for my honest review!

 - See my Dildo Firmnesses Guide for more info about single-density and dual-density toys.